Author

 Notable Wolverines Matchups:

-This early in the season, Michigan is not scheduled to play in a bowl yet.
+The regular season has not started so Michigan is not scheduled to play in a bowl yet.
 The most recent bowl game for the Wolverines was the 2024 College Football Playoff Championship, in which they defeated Washington to win the national title.

 Author